aws/aws-node-termination-handler/config/helm/aws-node-termination-handler/README.md

 `webhookProxy` | Uses the specified HTTP(S) proxy for sending webhooks | ``
 `webhookHeaders` | Replaces the default webhook headers. | `{"Content-type":"application/json"}`
 `webhookTemplate` | Replaces the default webhook message template. | `{"text":"[NTH][Instance Interruption] EventID: {{ .EventID }} - Kind: {{ .Kind }} - Description: {{ .Description }} - State: {{ .State }} - Start Time: {{ .StartTime }}"}`
-`dryRun` | If true, only log if a node would be drained | `false` `enableScheduledEventDraining` | [EXPERIMENTAL] If true, drain nodes before the maintenance window starts for an EC2 instance scheduled event | `false`
+`webhookTemplateConfigMapName` | Pass Webhook template file as configmap | None `webhookTemplateConfigMapKey` | Name of the template file stored in the configmap| None `dryRun` | If true, only log if a node would be drained | `false` `enableScheduledEventDraining` | [EXPERIMENTAL] If true, drain nodes before the maintenance window starts for an EC2 instance scheduled event | `false`
 `enableSpotInterruptionDraining` | If false, do not drain nodes when the spot interruption termination notice is received | `true`